GVigne/TheSleepingLion/README.md

 `pip install .`

-Once installed, just run `thesleepinlion` to launch the graphical interface.
+Once installed, just run `thesleepinglion` to launch the graphical interface.

 # Documentation
 - You will find [here](src/thesleepinglion/docs/tutorial.pdf) a short tutorial explaining how to get started with The Sleeping Lion.